aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  I added the CategoryRepository and ICategoryRepository in the DataAccess project .
  After that i added the required code and fixes the errors.

- I did the remaining modifications in the CategoryRepository file  where i passed the values of id and name
+ I did the remaining modifications in the CategoryRepository file  where i passed the values of id and name .
+  Added new interface ISP_Call.cs in the Irepository folder and got errors....
+I installed the Dapper and my project is good to go....
+  Later I added the given code according to the instructions...